jonathanffon/poppler-lcd-patch/README.md

 - Embed subpixel rendering into Cairo font engine of `poppler` and `poppler-glib`.
 - Add Cairo backend to `poppler-qt5` and `poppler-qt6`.
-- Grant subpixel smoothing to poppler-based PDF viewers (Evince, Okular, TeXstudio...)
+- Grant subpixel smoothing to poppler-based PDF viewers (Evince, Okular, TeXstudio...).
+- Previously installed poppler libraries remain untouched (Only \*.desktop file will be modified).

-## Build & Install
+## Build & Inject

 ### Prerequisites